chloealbright/DevHiveMind/Architecture/Event Driven Architecture.md

 1. **Event:**
    - An event is a significant occurrence or change in a system that can be captured and processed.
 Events can represent a wide range of activities, such as user interactions, system alerts, sensor data, or application state changes.
+   - Events are immutable facts that have already occurred.
+They describe something that has happened in the past and are used to communicate changes in the system.

 2. **Event Source:**
    - An event source is an entity or component that generates events.
 Event sources can include user interfaces, IoT devices, databases, application services, and external systems.